UniverseNetwork/UNOreGen/README.md

 Documentation, Tutorial and Setup: https://docs.spaceio.xyz/plugin/customoregen/

 A neat solution for modifying the default ore generator of minecraft.
-The must-have for every skyblock server!
+The must-have for every island server!

 ### Supported plugins